 - Another custom is for men to swim after the cross.
 So the priest throws a cross into the water, and several men dive in to bring it back.
 Also, the first to reach the cross gets the priest’s blessing and is considered to have good luck for the rest of the year.
 In the past, the man who brought the cross to shore received gifts from the country’s ruler.

 In other parts of the world, the traditions and customs of Epiphany are different.

 - In France, in the old days, the galette des Rois.
-A pie is traditionally also divided into as many slices as there were people at the table and an extra slice.
-Called ‘the Good Lord’s’ or ‘the Virgin’s, given to the first poor person.
-Nowadays also, a figurine in the form of a mage king is hidden inside the pie.
-And one of the diners who discovers the figurine in his portion will be the king of the day.
+A pie is traditionally divided into as many slices as there are people at the table.
+And an extra piece Called ‘the Good Lord’s’ or ‘the Virgin’s, given to the first poor person.
+Nowadays, a figurine in the form of a mage king is hidden inside the pie.
+And one of the diners who discovers the figure in his portion will be the king of the day.

 - In Spain or some regions of Italy, children expect presents from the wise men on 6 January, the day dedicated to the feast.

 Read also: Apostle John.
 How did the Apostle John die?